 Do they want to know that, “Many people use cardboard boxes”?
 Are they hungering for the definition of “cardboard”?
 Will they be engrossed in a list of industries that use cardboard boxes?
 Hardly.
 Think about your visitors and provide them with something they don’t already know.
 Answer the questions people actually ask you.
 Write about problems your customers actually have.

-No matter what your subject may be, providing clear, specific, lively answers to the questions people actually ask will keep your homepage, FAQs, blog posts, and other web content interesting.
+No matter what your subject may be, providing clear, specific, lively answers to the questions people actually ask will keep your web content interesting.